 Remove the flesh of the berry and plant the seed right away.
 If you don’t plant the seeds immediately, or if you buy dried seeds, soak them in warm water 24 hours before planting them.
 Sow the seeds under a thin layer of moist growing medium.

-Keep the medium moist and warm, at around 70 F. (21 C.).
-The seeds can take anywhere between 10 days and 6 months to germinate.
+Keep the medium moist and warm, at around 70 degrees F. (21 C.).
+The seeds can take anywhere between ten days and six months to germinate.

 Propagating Bay Trees from Cuttings

 Bay tree cuttings are best taken in midsummer, when the new growth is half ripe.
 Cut a 6 inch (15 cm.) length from the end of a stem and remove all but the top couple leaves.